nickgdam/nifty-note-taker/README.md

 ## Usage

 This app is free to use for anyone.
+Link to deployed application: https://nifty--note-taker.herokuapp.com/

 ## License
       This app is licensed under MIT.